keiserjb/scanner/README.txt

 II.
 LIMITATIONS:

+1. A user can only have one instance of Search and Replace Scanner running at a time.
+Attempting to open Scanner in two separate windows to perform replacements at the same time can lead to unknown errors if you encoutner a timeout.

-1. Only works on sites using a MySQL database.
+2. Only works on sites using a MySQL database.

-2. Large search and replace actions may not be completed on sites that are hosted in environments where PHP's max_execution_time variable can't be dynamically expanded.
+3. Large search and replace actions may not be completed on sites that are hosted in environments where PHP's max_execution_time variable can't be dynamically expanded.
 The module automatically attempts to expand the maximum execution time of a script to 10 minutes.
 (It's often set at 2 minutes.)